eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Info added in 0.10.0.
 -->
 ## Setting Codewind server logging levels
-To assist with problem determination, change the default log level, such as trace, in PFE with the `cwctl loglevels` command.
+To assist with problem determination, raise the default Codewind server log level to **Debug** or **Trace** with the `cwctl loglevels` command.

-In Eclipse, set your preference to enable support features.
-If you enable the preference, the menus include setting PFE log level items.
+- In Eclipse, set your preference to enable support features.
+If you enable the preference, the menus include setting the Codewind server log level items.
+- In VS Code, use the **Codewind: Set Codewind Server Logging Level** command in the Command Palette.

 ***
 # Checking the application and build statuses